AmbroiseM/ML_Fun/old-projects/Contour actif/readme.md

 I say it was an old project so i didn't had enough time to make a cleaner code, sorry :grimacing: .

-Hope it can you, whoever you are if you came across this repo :smiley: .
+Hope it can help you, whoever you are if you came across this repo :smiley: .